CoE Programme and Procedure

 Update to the ENETS CoE policy re. non European ENETS CoE applications in 2023/4!

 ENETS has updated its policy with respect to non European ENETS CoE applications for non European centers looking to apply for ENETS CoE accreditation in 2023/4 and beyond - applications for new ENETS CoEs will only be open to European centers (including United Kingdom) over the next 3-5 years.
-(This change in policy will not affect currently accredited extra-EU CoEs in Australia, Israel or the United States.)
+(This change in policy will not affect currently accredited extra-EU CoEs in Australia and Israel.)

 The applicant or center representative must be an ENETS member.
 Please click here if you are not yet an ENETS member.